Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 #### Enable `hive.force-local-scheduling`

-It's recommended to collocate Presto with Alluxio so that Presto workers can read data locally.
-An important option to enable is `hive.force-local-scheduling`, which force splits to be scheduled on the same node as the Alluxio worker serving the split data.
-By default, `hive.force-local-scheduling` in Presto is set to false, and Presto may not schedule the work on the same machine as the Alluxio worker node.
+It is recommended to collocate Presto with Alluxio so that Presto workers can read data locally.
+An important option to enable in Presto is `hive.force-local-scheduling`, which forces splits to be scheduled on the same node as the Alluxio worker serving the split data.
+By default, `hive.force-local-scheduling` in Presto is set to false, and Presto will not attempt to schedule the work on the same machine as the Alluxio worker node.

 #### Increase `hive.max-split-size`